|Name||Sheila Conlon Mentkowski|

 3. All other funds: FY 12 $0 FY 13 $0

-See attached Appendix I for the specific budgets for FYs 2012 and 2013 showing expenses by line item.
-Note that the CAP Advocate contracts are administered on a federal fiscal year basis while the DOR’s spreadsheet displays expenditures on the state fiscal year basis, from July 1 through June 30.
+See attached Appendix 1 for the specific budgets for FY 2013 showing expenses by line item.
+Note that the CAP Advocate contracts were administered on a federal fiscal year basis while the DOR’s spreadsheet displays expenditures on the state fiscal year basis, from July 1 through June 30.

 D. Number of Person Years:

-There is one Full Time Equivalent (FTE) staff housed within the DOR as a state employee who performs the administrative functions of the CAP program daily.
-The CAP Chief monitors and tracks monthly and quarterly statistics from the CAP Advocate contractors; reviews, approves, and processes CAP Contractor monthly invoices, reviews and inputs monthly data reports from the Advocates, and conducts other administrative tasks related to the statewide CAP program operation.
-The CAP is housed in the DOR’s Independent Living and External Affairs Division (ILEAD), led by the Deputy Director.
-Some clerical assistance is provided by two Office Technician positions in the ILEAD as needed.
+There was one Full Time Equivalent (FTE) staff housed within the DOR as a state employee who performed the administrative functions of the CAP program daily.
+The CAP Chief monitored and tracked monthly and quarterly statistics from the CAP Advocate contractors; reviewed, approved, and processed CAP Contractor monthly invoices, reviews and input monthly data reports from the Advocates, and conducted other administrative tasks related to the statewide CAP program operation.
+The CAP was housed in the DOR’s Independent Living and Community Access Division led by the Deputy Director.
+Some clerical assistance was provided by two Office Technician positions in the ILCA division as needed.

 E. Summary of Presentations Made: